makyo/writing/work/claw17/disappearance.md

 I sit up straight in my chair and give a firm nod.
 "Yes.
 Straight lines.
 Three on each cheek, spreading out toward the back of my head."

 The rat waits a little longer, then cracks a goofy grin.
 "Good.
 Good choice.
 I'm gonna start the middle one a little further back.
+And I'll use tapered ones rather than rectangular.
 It'll make you look speedy."

-We share a laugh at that, and I use the gesture to hide the terror.
+We laugh at that, and I use the gesture to hide the terror.
 Not at the pain, mind, but at the sheer enormity of what I'm about to do.

 "Alright lady."
 The rat stands, pads across the room with claws clicking on linoleum.
 There's a hissing, gurgling sound, a sound of something more complex than water being poured, and then a soft curse.
 A single curse is more a matter of form, though, and the lack of follow-up keeps me from panicking outright.

-The rat hurries back toward me, the half-jug in oven-mitt-clad paws billowing a sinking fog along in his path.
+The rat hurries back toward me, the half-jug in oven-mitt-clad paws billowing a sinking fog in his wake.
 This gets quickly set down on the steel table so he can shake the mitts off.
 The nitrogen fog continues in its cascade, flowing over the table and onto the floor.
 From then, it's all business.

 I'm laid out on my side.